blueprismo/blueprismo.github.io/content/posts/2026/calico/index.md

 #### A visual example of VXLAN

 ![vxlan_tunnel](vxlan.png)
-In the above image, the "cubes" are the virtual ethernet encapsulating the underlay packages
+In the above image, the "cubes" are the virtual Ethernet devices encapsulating the underlay packets.

 #### A visual example of BGP

 ![bgp](bgp.png)
-In the above image, each node advertises it's addresses ('node AS100' and 'node AS200') that way the network is "aware" on how packets need to be trasmitted.
+In the above image, each node advertises its addresses ('node AS100' and 'node AS200'), so the network is aware of how packets need to be transmitted.

-In cloud providers (AWS, Azure, GCP...) you usually can't tell the cloud routers about your Pod networks, and that's why VXLAN is preferred.
-But in scenarios where you know/control the routers, like in a data-centers, BGP is preferred as you don't have encapsulation overhead.
+In cloud providers (AWS, Azure, GCP...), you usually can't tell the cloud routers about your Pod networks, and that's why VXLAN is preferred.
+But in scenarios where you know or control the routers, like in a data center, BGP is preferred because you avoid encapsulation overhead.

 ### eBPF (Extended Berkeley Packet Filter)